 We aim to be an employer of choice by promoting safety first, proactively developing our people and embracing diversity in all its forms.
 We believe in working together as a team to deliver impactful results for our stakeholders.
 Our focus on long-term value emphasizes quality and safety while integrating innovation into our daily activities.
 We succeed when we work together.

-For more information on our management strategies and performance, please refer to our 2020 Responsibility Report.
+For more information on our management strategies and performance, please refer to our 2021 ESG Report.

 Creating and fostering a culture where we can hire and retain quality people and keep them engaged is a priority for Coeur.